globe icon

 In this scenario, the lender and the investors are equally likely to recover the debt.

 In this case, investors would lose 46% of their investments.
-40% is bad debt, and 6% goes to the lender.
+Forty percent would be bad debt, and six percent would go to the lender.

 That’s basically how skin in the game works.